SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 == Data Augmentation
 To improve the generalization and robustness of our model, we applied a series of data augmentations during training.
 These included flipping images randomly horizontally and vertically with a probability of 0.5, rotation within $plus.minus$20 degrees, as well as brightness and contrast adjustments within $plus.minus$0.2.
 All images were additionally normalized using ImageNet statistics.

-The augmentations were implemented using the Albumentations library [@src_2018arXiv180906839B] in the file transforms.py.
+The augmentations were implemented using the Albumentations library @src_2018arXiv180906839B in the file transforms.py.
 For the validation and test sets, only normalization was applied, with no additional augmentations, to ensure consistent evaluation.
+// What is transform.py and should we mention it?

 == Network Architectures

+This study investigates whether task-specific architectural improvements or learned preprocessing enhancements are more effective for optic disc and cup segmentation.
+Therefore, we compare five approaches:

++ Standard UNet baseline
++ CLAHE preprocessing + UNet
++ Learned standard enhancer + UNet
++ Learned atrous (ASPP-based) enhancer + UNet
++ ASPP-UNet with architectural multi-scale integration

+/*
-We investigate whether task-specific architectural improvements or learned preprocessing enhancements are more effective for optic disc and cup segmentation.
-We compare five approaches: (1) Standard UNet baseline, (2) CLAHE preprocessing + UNet, (3) learned standard enhancer + UNet, (4) learned atrous (ASPP-based) enhancer + UNet, and (5) ASPP-UNet with architectural multi-scale integration.
+(1) Standard UNet baseline, (2) CLAHE preprocessing + UNet, (3) learned standard enhancer + UNet, (4) learned atrous (ASPP-based) enhancer + UNet, and (5) ASPP-UNet with architectural multi-scale integration.
+*/
 This design allows us to isolate the contributions of preprocessing-based vs. architecture-based multi-scale feature learning.

 === Baseline Architecture